tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 ## ~~`offBscErc20Address()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/offchain/bsc/bep20`~~
 >
 > This method is no longer supported.

+Register a new BNB Smart Chain BEP-20 token in the virtual account

+Erc20Address operation

 [Back to top](#top)